Principles of Cortana skills design

 - Does the design avoid complexity?

-Design for the most common scenario
+Design for the right scenario

 Define the key scenarios you want your skill to target.

-- What are the high value scenarios and metrics?
+- What are the high value scenarios?

 Design the conversation